aza547/wow-recorder/README.md

 # Contributing

 If you're interested in getting involved please drop me a message on discord and I can give you access to our development channel.
 Also see [contributing](https://github.com/aza547/wow-recorder/blob/main/docs/CONTRIBUTING.md) docs.

+# Mentions

+The recording done by Warcraft Recorder is made possible by packaging up [OBS](https://obsproject.com/).
+We wouldn't stand a chance at providing something useful without it.
+Big thanks to the OBS developers.

+This application is also heavily reliant on the [OBS Studio Node Packge](https://github.com/stream-labs/obs-studio-node) to provide bindings to libOBS.
+Special mention for the folks over at [Streamlabs](https://streamlabs.com/) for open-sourcing the project.